ZeroMemoryEx/Blackout/README.md

 # usage

 * Blackout.exe -p <process_id>
+* Place the driver `Blackout.sys` in the same path as the executable
 * for windows defender keep the program running to prevent the service from restarting it

   ![image](https://github.com/ZeroMemoryEx/Blackout/assets/60795188/3ea0f7ae-0102-4a38-b4b6-700e93f5d545)